 used today, for example, with OVF archives (with an

-.ova file extension); see the section called “Importing and exporting virtual machines”.
+.ova file extension); see Section 1.14, “Importing and exporting virtual machines”.

 A Universally Unique Identifier -- often also called GUID (Globally Unique Identifier) -- is a string of numbers and letters which can be computed dynamically and is guaranteed to be unique.
 Generally, it is used as a global handle to identify entities.
 VirtualBox makes use of UUIDs to identify VMs, Virtual Disk Images (VDI files) and other entities.

 Virtual Machine -- a virtual computer that VirtualBox allows you to run on top of your actual hardware.
-See the section called “Some terminology” for details.
+See Section 1.2, “Some terminology” for details.

 Virtual Machine Manager -- the component of VirtualBox that controls VM execution.
-See the section called “VirtualBox executables and components” for a list of VirtualBox components.
+See Section 10.2, “VirtualBox executables and components” for a list of VirtualBox components.

 VirtualBox Remote Desktop Extension.
 This interface is built into VirtualBox to allow VirtualBox extension packages to supply remote access to virtual machines.
-A VirtualBox extension package by Oracle provides VRDP support; see the section called “Remote display (VRDP support)” for details.
+A VirtualBox extension package by Oracle provides VRDP support; see Section 7.1, “Remote display (VRDP support)” for details.

 The hardware virtualization features built into modern Intel processors.
-See the section called “Hardware vs. software virtualization”.
+See Section 10.3, “Hardware vs. software virtualization”.

 The eXtensible Markup Language, a metastandard for all kinds of textual information.
 XML only specifies how data in the document is organized generally and does not prescribe how to semantically organize content.